 - Pulmonary Hypertension ICU Management and Right Heart Catheterization

 The second year of fellowship focuses on developing a deeper understanding of the physiology of the critically ill patient and how organ support systems affect this.
 The goal is to master the nuances of mechanical ventilation and hemodynamic physiology and to tailor these to the critically ill patient.
 Further elective time is aimed at continued research, clinical electives and leadership development to support career goals.
-All fellows also participate in a 3-month mentored writing curriculum between September and November of the second year.
+All fellows also participate in a 3-month mentored writing curriculum.
 By the end of the year, fellows should expect to submit at least one manuscript for publication and present their research project at an International Critical Care Conference.

 Critical Care Cardiology Track

 The increasing complexity of patient care in Cardiovascular Intensive Care Units often requires an understanding and mastery of Critical Care Medicine.
 The Critical Care Cardiology (CCC) track at Cleveland Clinic offers additional training opportunities to applicants after completion of a General Cardiology Fellowship.
-We have a well-established history of training Cardiologists to pursue excellence in Critical Care Medicine and offer unique opportunities to gain experience in advanced Heart Failure, Imaging, Cardiac Intensive Care Unit, post Cardiovascular Surgery ICU and ECMO teams.
+We have a well-established history of training Cardiologists to pursue excellence in Critical Care Medicine and offer unique opportunities to gain experience in mechanical ventilation, advanced heart failure, imaging, Cardiac Intensive Care Unit, post Cardiovascular Surgery ICU and ECMO teams.
 Applicants can apply for either a one or two year training program in Critical Care Cardiology.

 Critical Care Education Track

 The Clinical Education Track is designed to provide in-depth training to fellows who aspire to a career in academic medical education.

 - Training in the science of medical education, theoretical frameworks, and principles

 - Development of effective didactic and clinical teaching skills

 - Development of skills needed to create and implement curricula and methods of assessment